 7. Google Stadia

 Despite promising seamless and lag-free gameplay, many players reported lag issues that impacted their gaming experience.
 In addition, Stadia's requirements for high-speed internet and expensive hardware limited its accessibility.
 Additionally, Stadia wasn't transparent about features and limitations, which eroded trust.
-Although Google tried to improve Stadia, they discontinued Stadia in 2021.
+Although Google tried to improve Stadia, it discontinued Stadia in 2021.

 Once, Mixer was the new streaming platform that dared to take on giants of the industry.
-Microsoft saw potential in the platform and acquired it, relaunching with a focus on interactivity and community.
+Microsoft saw potential in the platform and acquired it, relaunching it with a focus on interactivity and community.
 However, Mixer's journey was short-lived and ended in 2020.
-First it struggled with user adoption; despite its unique focus, many users were already loyal to Twitch.
+First, it struggled with user adoption; despite its unique focus, many users were already loyal to Twitch.
 And Mixer's interface was clunky and hard to navigate.
 Mixer also failed to retain top streamers, despite exclusive contracts with popular creators like Ninja and Shroud.
 When these high-profile streamers left due to low viewership and monetization, it created a vicious cycle: without popular streamers, Mixer couldn't attract viewers, and streamers were hesitant to join a small platform.
 Even Microsoft's marketing failed to do better than competitors like Twitch and YouTube, leaving potential users confused about its value proposition.
 Eventually, Mixer announced the shutdown of its services in July 2020.

 10. Jawbone UP